 International Project on Complementary Safety Reports: Development and Application to Waste Management Facilities

 Work within the IAEA has been underway for a number of years to develop safety standards addressing the safety case and safety assessment for facilities and activities associated with the management of radioactive waste prior to disposal.
-This process has led to the realisation that the approach to such safety case and safety assessment is very similar in nature.
-As such the safety guide being developed, "Safety Guide for the Safety Case and Safety Assessment for Predisposal Management of Radioactive Waste" has been structured to cover all these facilities.
+Recognizing that the approach to such safety case and safety assessment is very similar in nature, the IAEA started to develop the safety guide "Safety Guide for the Safety Case and Safety Assessment for Predisposal Management of Radioactive Waste", structured to cover all these facilities.
 Whilst there are many similarities, there are also significant differences and the guide emphasizes the importance of ensuring that the extent and complexity of the assessment is commensurate with the nature of the activity or facility and its attendant risk.

 The objectives of the CRAFT project are: